 Chemical treatment of wastewater has been around for a long time.
 It’s safe, reliable and cost-effective.
 The same process that happens in nature.
 We just accelerate it in treatment plants.

 “When you look at the carbon footprint of a water treatment facility, it is important to understand that the chosen process set-up and treatment method have a significant impact.
 Biological process consumes quite a bit of energy – in fact, about 50% of the total energy consumption of a wastewater plant.
-Several studies have been published to show this,” says Bengt Hansen, Senior Specialist in Application Development at Kemira.
+Several studies have been published to show this,” says Bengt Hansen, Manager in Application Development at Kemira.
 “Chemical treatment is very energy-efficient, especially when chemical pre-treatment is applied, before the biological step.
 The savings potential is up to 50% of the energy required in biological treatment.”

 When you look at the carbon footprint of a water treatment facility, it is important to understand that the chosen process set-up and treatment method have a significant impact.